SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 ---

-# 16. Methodological Rationale and Design Reflection
+# 16. Methodological Rationale & Design Reflection

 ## 16.1 Purpose of the Hybrid Design